DenisCarriere/gpsimage/README.md

 ## GPS-Camera Devices

-The following GPS-Camera devices have been tested with this python code.
+The following GPS-Camera devices have been tested with this GPSImage python module.

-If your device is not listed, feel free to send me a photo taken from your device and I will be glad troubleshoot it.
+If your device is not listed, feel free to send me a photo taken from your device and I will be glad to troubleshoot it.

 - [Garmin Montana 650](http://sites.garmin.com/montana/)
 - [Android Samsung Galaxy](http://www.samsung.com/us/topic/our-galaxy-smartphones)